Alberta Gay: Kidney surgery and Marvin's final years

 In October 1982, Alberta Gay was rushed to a hospital in Los Angeles after falling critically ill to a near-fatal kidney infection that required surgery.
-Her sons Marvin and Frankie rushed from Belgium to be by her side, but Gay Sr. was in Washington, D.C., to fix up and sell their old house in Varnum Place and unwilling to return to California to support Alberta during her surgery or recuperation.
-Marvin believed that Alberta was owed half the money in the sale of the old Washington, D.C., house, but Gay Sr. would not acknowledge that he had sold it.
+Her sons Marvin and Frankie rushed from Belgium to be by her side, but Marvin Sr. was in Washington, D.C., to fix up and sell their old house in Varnum Place and unwilling to return to California to support Alberta during her surgery or recuperation.
+Marvin Jr. believed that Alberta was owed half the money in the sale of the old Washington, D.C., house, but Marvin Sr. would not acknowledge that he had sold it.

 During Gaye's final years alive, he and Alberta slept together in Alberta's bedroom.
 Around that time, Gaye's parents had virtually separated, with Marvin Sr. sleeping in an adjacent bedroom.
-By the time of the events of April 1, 1984, the couple hadn't slept in the same bed for almost a decade.
+By the time of the events of April 1, 1984, the couple had not slept in the same bed for almost a decade.

 Son's death

 On March 31, 1984, Alberta and her husband had an argument over misplaced business documents, including an important insurance policy, which Alberta was blamed for misplacing.
 When the argument spilled over to Marvin's bedroom, Marvin awoke from a sleep and immediately took his mother's side, demanding his father to leave her alone.
 Gay Sr. left the room without incident that afternoon but, according to Alberta, carried on rambling through the house.

 The following day, on April 1, the arguments started again.
-This time, Gay Sr. yelled for his wife to come downstairs from Marvin's room.
+This time, Gay Sr. yelled angrily for his wife to come downstairs from Marvin's room.
 Marvin again intervened, telling his father if he wanted to talk to her to do it directly.
 When Gay Sr. refused, Marvin warned him not to come in his room.
-Ignoring Marvin's demands, Gay Sr. marched to his room to argue with Alberta, prompting a despondent and angry Marvin to yell at him, and then pushed and shoved him out of the room into the hallway.
+Ignoring Marvin's demands, Gay Sr. marched to his room to argue with Alberta, prompting a despondent and livid Marvin to yell at him, and then pushed and shoved him out of the room into the hallway.
 According to Alberta, Marvin hit his father and also kicked him.
 Alberta eventually convinced her son to leave his father's room.
 At approximately 12:38 pm (PST), Marvin Sr. returned to Marvin's room carrying an unlicensed Smith & Wesson .38 caliber pistol that Marvin had given him as a Christmas present, shooting Marvin in his right chest area.
 The shot perforated his vital organs, including his heart, and proved to be fatal.
 Marvin was shot again at point-blank range.
 Alberta had already run out of the room following the first shot and pleaded for her husband to not shoot her next.
 Marvin Gaye later died from his wounds after arriving at the California Hospital Medical Center.
 Alberta Gay was the only other person present at the murder of her son committed by his father.